kubesphere/website/content/en/docs/pluggable-components/overview.md

 {{< notice note >}}

 The KubeSphere monitoring system is not a pluggable component.
 It is installed by default.
-The resource request and limit of it are also listed on this page for your reference as it is closed related to other components such as logging.
+The resource request and limit of it are also listed on this page for your reference as it is closely related to other components such as logging.

 {{</ notice >}}